-23. In a case where DNA evidence would have failed the Tsekiri test if it stood alone, but is supported by other independent evidence, the jury should be directed about the limited probative value of the DNA evidence.
-In Reed, Reed and Garmson, 826 the Court of Appeal approved the trial judge's approach of explaining to the jury at the outset of his consideration of the DNA evidence:
+23. Tsekiri and Killick were further considered in Belhaj-Farhat, 905 where the prosecution relied upon the defendant's DNA being discovered on a cigarette butt left inside the burgled premises.
+The appeal was dismissed the court commenting: "It cannot be elevated to a principle that because the court took one particular view of DNA evidence on one particular set of facts, that necessarily translates across to other cases on other facts, where the objects are different and the circumstances in which they had been found are different as well".
+906 In a case where DNA evidence would have failed the Tsekiri test if it stood alone, but is supported by other independent evidence, the jury should be directed about the limited probative value of the DNA evidence.
+In Reed, Reed and Garmson, 907 the Court of Appeal approved the trial judge's approach of explaining to the jury at the outset of his consideration of the DNA evidence: